 Don’t Forget About Retirement

 If you are still paying off college, thinking about retirement can seem miles away.
 However, when you are young is the best time to be thinking about retirement.
 Money saved in your 20’s and 30’s can grow dramatically by the time you hit retirement age.
-The key is to strike a reasonable balance between the two important goals.
+The key is to strike a reasonable balance between the two crucial goals.

 For example, if your employer offers 401(k) matching, take advantage of this program.
 At many employers, this can be a dollar for dollar matching.
 This means that your retirement investment doubles from day one.
 Try not to let student loans get in the way of this vital retirement building tool.